 The consolidated pdf link must be automatically made available in EDNAR

-EDNAR FBR 251
+EDNAR FBR 251 (Release 1)

 The latest version of the EDNAR consolidated pdf must be automatically accessible via the DMS Switching schedule in real time.

 The custom pdf file needs to be stored in the SCADA domain and a link provided to it in the Switching Schedule.